-Maintain your competitive edge, and always monitor your competitors every day, so you can find new opportunities to beat them.
+Maintain your competitive edge and monitor your competitors every day, so you can find new opportunities to beat them.

-In the end, let’s resume everything above in few short sentences:
+In the end, let’s resume everything we went through in this article in a few short sentences:

 - The best product doesn’t always win in the market.

 - Define your ideal customer persona as much as you can.
-Find their problems and biggest pains, so you can find the best solution.
+Find their problems and biggest troubles so that you can find the best solution.

-- Monitor your competitor every day, so you can find the best opportunities for the outmanoeuvring your competition.
+- Monitor your competitor every day, so you can find the best opportunities for the outmaneuvering your competition.

-- Create the competitive edge based on your knowledge from monitoring your competitors.
+- Create a competitive edge based on your knowledge from monitoring your competitors.

-- Always maintain the same or even a better value.
+- Always maintain the same or even better value.